 -Meeting Dates-*** The next meeting of the Dexter Forum is Feb, 04, 2023 - -8:30 AM** ***Future meeting Dates**** When- Every 2 weeks from 8:30am to 9:30am on Saturday (BUT only 2 Saturdays a month) -

 ***************************************************** ----------------------------------------------------------------------------- <<< The "Stump">> ---- "Stump Activity" is done for a time. ---- - ------------------------------------------------------------------ *************************************************** One can check the Forum Notes from previous meetings on the "forum previous notes" pages.. ***************************************************

 Who We Are-

 The Dexter Forum is supported by the Dexter Wellness Coalition as part of the 5 Healthy Towns initiative to "help connect with others in healthy ways".
 The purpose of the Forum is to create an opportunity for interested women and men to gather to discuss important issues facing our community.
-All are welcome on a drop-in basis.
+All are welcome.
 The group meets on the first and third Saturdays of the month at the Dexter Wellness Center.

 The Forum in action- Picture credit to Amy Hydlauff from an Article in "Connected"

 -Latest FORUM Notes--

 *** "We make the agenda at the meeting so you never know what's on peoples' minds until you ask." ****

 ======================================================== Season 08, Episode 24 #191 Jan 21, 2023